“For every success you experience in life, you must overcome 100 disappointments.”

 One of the main reasons most people give up on their highest hopes, abandon their grandest dreams, and settle for their lowest expectations – or nothing – is that they haven’t mastered the ability to manage their disappointments!

 Check out MY favorite practice I call Supercharge Your Job Campaign.
 Even if you are not currently looking for a job I KNOW this simple practice will be an invaluable tool to teach you how to manage disappointment.
-It is my gift to you… simply provide your email arrow1_31address in the box at the top right hand corner of this page (desktop) or at the bottom of the article (mobile).
+It is my gift to you… simply provide your email address in the box at the top right hand corner of this page (desktop) or at the bottom of the article (mobile).

 One of Life’s Most Uncomfortable and Frustrating Emotions